TNEI-Services/IPSA/docs/IscMechSwCapacitor.rst

         - 1 = Voltage or power factor control is active
    * - Integer
      - ControlledUID
-     - Sets or returns the busbar UID for the remote busbar whose voltage is being controlled.
+     - Sets or returns the busbar or branch UID for the remote busbar or branch whose voltage is being controlled.
    * - Integer
      - SendEnd
      - Sets or returns the branch end that is controlled when in power factor control mode: